livegnik/2way-poc-design/01-protocol/09-errors-and-failure-modes.md

 The following invariants apply to all failures defined in this file:

-* No rejected operation produces persistent state changes.
+* No rejected operation produces persistent state changes (see [02-architecture/managers/02-storage-manager.md](../02-architecture/managers/02-storage-manager.md)).
-* No rejected operation advances global or domain sequence counters.
+* No rejected operation advances global or domain [sequence counters](07-sync-and-consistency.md).
 * Validation failures are deterministic for identical inputs and state.
 * Rejection reason depends only on [envelope](03-serialization-and-envelopes.md) content and local state.
 * Rejected remote input is never re-broadcast or re-synced (see [07-sync-and-consistency.md](07-sync-and-consistency.md)).